United States Legal Online Sports Betting – Where and How to Play, US Sportsbook Info

 On August 30, the first official sports bet in West Virginia was made at Hollywood Casino Charles Town Races – a $50 wager on West Virginia to win the 2019 NCAA championship game.

 Current West Virginia law permits online sports betting, and regulations are in place.
-No West Virginia sports betting operators have emerged with a market-ready online sportsbook.
-However, with the September 13 launch of the FanDuel Sportsbook inside The Greenbrier, mobile sports betting in West Virginia is imminent.
+BetLucky.com is the only online site to take bets, but all online betting was suddenly halted when complications arose with their gaming supplier, Miomni.
+However, with the September 13 launch of the FanDuel Sportsbook inside The Greenbrier, mobile sports betting in West Virginia is about to get a lot more exciting.

 On June 5, 2018, Delaware became the first state outside of Nevada to accept a single-game sports bet when Governor John Carney placed $10 wager on the Philadelphia Phillies to beat the Chicago Cubs.